AyishaDhiyana/C2512/Class1.md

    number = number/10
 5.check the original number and reverse number is same using if condition.

-Problem statement 1 :
+Problem statement 2 :

-Check the number is greater than 25 solution :
+Check the number is greater than 25

+solution :

-1.Input a number
+ Input a number
-2.Check the number is greater than 25 using if condition. if number is greater than 25 : print number is greater otherwise print number is not greater
+ Check the number is greater than 25 using if condition. if number is greater than 25 print number is greater otherwise print number is not greater